qtnc/ngpad/doc/scripting-reference.md

 * integer: ending position of the first match
 * string...: matched subgroups

-### string.pgmatch (subject, pattern, start=1)
+### pcre.gmatch (subject, pattern, start=1)
-Works almost like string.gmatch, using PCRE2 regular expression instead of lua pattern syntax: return an interator explist to iterate over each matches of the string.
+Works almost like string.gmatch, using PCRE2 regular expression instead of lua pattern syntax: return an iterator explist to iterate over each matches of the string.

 **Parameters:**
 * subject: string: subject string